Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Theoretical Results

-Assumption~\ref{ass:interiorpoint} excludes our theoretical analysis at the boundary of the support of $X$.
-It is well known that the simple kernel-based estimators such as Kernel Density Estimators and Nadaraya-Watson Estimator suffer from a bias at the boundary of the support of the observations without an ingenuity \citep{fan1996local}.
-See \cite{cattaneo2020polynomialdensity} and reference therein for the detail and the recent progress on this problem in density estimation.
-We use Assumption \ref{ass:fdiffrentiability1} for the expansions in Lemmas.
-We need Assumption \ref{ass:hyvarinen1} to show the equivalency of the expected Hyv\"arinen score to expected Fisher divergence, as shown in Theorem \ref{thm:eh} using integration by parts.
-Our operation can be understood as the inverse of the transformation of Fisher divergence into empirically estimable form proposed by \cite{hyvarinen2005estimation}.
-Assumption \ref{ass:csequality} is a high-level condition that guarantees the existence of theoretically optimal bandwidth $h^*$ defined as Corollary \ref{cor:opt_h}.
-Even if this assumption did not hold, one could derive theoretically optimal bandwidth different from Corollary \ref{cor:opt_h}.
-See Remark \ref{rem:csequality} for the detail.
+Assumption~\ref{ass:interiorpoint} excludes the theoretical analysis at the boundary of the support of $X$.
+It is well known that simple kernel-based estimators, such as KDE and Nadaraya-Watson estimator suffer from a bias at the boundary of the support of the observations without an ingenuity \citep{fan1996local} (see \cite{cattaneo2020polynomialdensity} and references therein for details and the recent progress on this problem in density estimation).
+We use Assumption \ref{ass:fdiffrentiability1} for the expansions in Lemma \ref{lem:k'k_x}-\ref{lem:k'k'kk}.
+We need Assumption \ref{ass:hyvarinen1} to show the equivalency of the expected Hyv\"arinen score to the expected Fisher divergence, as shown in Theorem \ref{thm:eh} using integration by parts.
+Our operation can be understood as the inverse of the transformation of Fisher divergence into an empirically estimable form proposed by \cite{hyvarinen2005estimation}.
+Assumption \ref{ass:csequality} is a high-level condition that guarantees the existence of a theoretically optimal bandwidth $h_n^*$ defined as Corollary \ref{cor:opt_h}.
+Even if this assumption does not hold true, we can derive theoretically optimal bandwidth that differs from Corollary \ref{cor:opt_h}; see Remark \ref{rem:csequality} for further details.

 Assumption \ref{ass:Kernel} is a standard one in the context of KDE.
-We use Assumption \ref{ass:integrationbyparts} for the integration by parts in the expanding process in Lemmas.
-This assumption is not restrictive; Gaussian Kernel and many other kernels satisfy this condition.
-Finally, Assumption \ref{ass:kernelholder} is required in Theorem~\ref{thm:uniform}.
-Assumption \ref{ass:kernelholder} is not essential in the sense that Theorem~\ref{thm:uniform} could be proved without it, but it would require too tedious calculations.
+We use Assumption \ref{ass:integrationbyparts} for the integration by parts in the proof of lemmas.
+This assumption is not restrictive and the Gaussian Kernel and many other kernels satisfy this condition.
+Finally, Assumption \ref{ass:kernelholder} is required for Theorem~\ref{thm:uniform}.
+Assumption \ref{ass:kernelholder} is not essential because that Theorem~\ref{thm:uniform} could be proved without it if one adopt the other strategies for the proof.

-Assumptions \ref{ass:nhinfty} and \ref{ass:wlocalise} are essential for the expansion of the expected Fisher divergence and expected Hyv\"arinen score.
-Without this assumption, there is no guarantee that the estimator $\hat{f}_{w,h}$ is consistent and the remainder terms converge.
+Under Assumption \ref{ass:nhinfty} or both \ref{ass:nhinfty} and \ref{ass:wlocalise}, the Fisher-divergence and Hyv\"arinen Score are expanded.
+Note that Assumption \ref{ass:model} limits the parameter space of the bandwidth sequence $h_n$ such that $h_n \to 0$ and $nh_n^3 \to \infty$ as $n\to\infty$ holds true, and that of the learning rate $w_n$ such that $w_n \to 1$ as $n \to \infty$ and $w_n>0$ hold true.